SympaOy/webcodingforbeginners/README.md

 ![Sympa wings!](./pics/sympa_siivet.jpg)

-## Willingness to demo
-If you have done some extra assignments after the initial submission and you would be willing to demo your version of the Population graphs app, please fill in your info here!
-We will select a few participants for demoing from those who have indicated their willingness.
-The online demo & interview session right after the course on 21.4.2020 at 17.00-17.45 (Finnish time).
-Everyone is welcome to join the session!

-Fill in the [willingness to demo form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UNDYxSjhUMTlQVFAwMUw5NEcyV0c0RklPUiQlQCN0PWcu) at the latest at 19.4.2020 23.59.

 # Extra assignments
 If you are still eager to learn more and improve you app, here are some assignments to improve the app.
 However, before continuing, submit your files in their current state as you will be altering them during the extra assignments and they may no longer pass the automated checks after the alterations.